REsteche/code_generator/README.md

-# OpenAI API Quickstart - Python example app
+# Automatic code generator API

-This is an example pet name generator app used in the OpenAI API [quickstart tutorial](https://beta.openai.com/docs/quickstart).
-It uses the [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework.
-Check out the tutorial or follow the instructions below to get set up.
+This is a simple ML based API with [Flask](https://flask.palletsprojects.com/en/2.0.x/) web framework that uses [openAI model](https://beta.openai.com/docs/guides/code/introduction) Codex: code-cushman-001 - to generate code for your queries through an autoregressive language model that uses deep learning to produce text.

 ## Setup